ethanwhite/nescent-sabbatical-proposal/proposal.md

 Collaborations
 --------------
-Ben Morris, the undergraduate student in my lab who lead the development of the Retriever, is now in graduate school at the University of North Carolina and working with NESCent on informatics projects.
-Being in the same location as Ben will facilitate interaction and collaboration as we develop these new features.
-In addition, I hope to meet regularly withdevelop interactions and collaborations with working groups and postdocs as well as
+Ben Morris, the undergraduate student in my lab who lead the development of the Retriever, is now in graduate school at the University of North Carolina and part of the NESCent informatics group.
+Ben has agreed to collaborate on this expansion of the Retriever, and being in the same location as will facilitate this effort.
-HIP (Hackathons, Interoperability, Phylogenies), EvoIO, and Dryad.
+In addition, I hope to meet regularly with members of the NESCent IT group to coordinate integration of evolutionary tools into the Retriever.

 Proposed Timetable